Superman The Ride: Trains

 The roller coaster features two fiberglass trains with stadium-style seating.
 Each train has nine cars with two rows of paired seats per car.
-When the ride was re-themed in 2009, onboard audio was added to the trains.
-On each one, the two rear seats of the fifth car have speakers mounted in the headrests of the seats that play a soundtrack.
+When the ride was re-themed in 2009, onboard audio was added to the trains, with each seat having speakers mounted in the headrests.
+On each train, the two rear seats of the fifth car were removed to house equipment for the on-board audio.
 This reduced the capacity of the trains from 36 to 34.
 Upon reopening following the change, a recording of various film quotes played while the train was in motion, ending with a loop of Bizarro and several other people chanting his name.
 Eventually, the audio track was switched to a compilation of clips from different rock songs, although the ending portion of the audio loop was kept due to popular demand.
 While on the final brake run waiting to return to the loading station, riders hear Bizarro chanting his name and "Bizarro #1".
 The new trains paint scheme was changed from blue and red to purple.
 Each seat originally had an individual hydraulic T-shaped lap bar restraints, but after several safety modifications, the restraints now consist of two metal bars on each side.

+When Bizarro was rethemed to Superman The Ride, the on-board audio was removed from both of the trains.
+One train was painted red and the other blue.
+The audio box remained in the fifth car of each train.
+For the 2025 season, the audio box was removed and replaced with seats, increasing the capacity from 34 to 36 riders per train.